Trojan-Hawk/GoProblems1/GoFundamentals_Problem_5_README.txt

 =========================================================================================
 	Student Name: Timothy Cassidy		Student Number: G00333333
 =========================================================================================

+							Task:
+	Write a guessing game where the user must guess a randomly generated number.
+After every guess the program tells the user whether their number was too high or too low.
+At the end, the number of tries should be printed.
+It counts only as one try if they input the same number multiple times consecutively.

+						  Procedure:
 Start by creating the .go file.
 Open the command prompt and navigate to the .go file directory.
 Open up the .go file in a text editor.